Al Gregg

-Al Gregg (born 9 June 1963) is an English actor, writer and musician.
+Al Gregg (9 June 1963 – May 2026) was an English actor, screenwriter and musician.

+Life and career

-After leaving school at sixteen he played guitar and sang in various punk bands including Three Minute Warning/Four Minds Crack, who are featured in Ian Glasper's 'A Country Fit For Heroes: DIY Punk in Eighties Britain' Vol II and were managed/produced by Rab Fae Beith The Wall punk band and Dave Parsons Sham 69.
+After leaving school at 16 he played guitar and sang in various punk bands including Three Minute Warning/Four Minds Crack, who are featured in Ian Glasper's 'A Country Fit For Heroes: DIY Punk in Eighties Britain' Vol II and were managed/produced by Rab Fae Beith The Wall punk band and Dave Parsons Sham 69.
 Al then joined The Wall, (who had been produced by Steve Jones of the Sex Pistols, Jimmy Pursey Sham 69), Pete Wilson and Dennis Munday Sham 69/The Jam and appeared in music magazines like Melody Maker, and recorded on the Wall's Day Tripper 12" and EP, recorded at the Crass Southern Studios in 1982.
 Recently the Wall have reformed and appeared at the Rebellion Festival punk festival in Blackpool and on UK tours.

 After the band's split in 1983, he trained as an actor at the Rose Bruford College of Speech and Drama (1985–88); The Oxford School of Drama (1984/87); and was in two RADA productions; 'Worthless Thing'- Etcetera/Watford Palace Theatre 1999-2000; 'The Zoo Story' - Gielgud Theatre RADA 2004.
-His many theatre credits include;

-television credits include EastEnders, Casualty, Conquest, Van Der Valk, The Bill, Soldier Soldier, Inspector Alleyn and Lovejoy.
+His many television credits include EastEnders, Casualty, Conquest, Van Der Valk, The Bill, Soldier Soldier, Inspector Alleyn and Lovejoy.
 He has recently appeared in the films The Real American: Joe McCarthy; Operation Chastity; The Final; Dead Ideas; A Modest Proposal.
 Most recently Harrigan; Dr Easy; Squat; Write the Future, starring Wayne Rooney and directed by Alejandro González Iñárritu, has appeared in Fuelling the Future for the London Olympics/Paralympics 2012.
-He played the lead role of Clint Hill in film A Life for Kennedy and the main role of Malcolm Riley in Flawless a domestic violence psychological drama, directed by Tito Sacchi for Valhalla Pictures and the charity ManKind.
-Most recently, Al has appeared in the main role of Robert Kissel in Passport to Murder for Sky Television, and the lead role of Pierre Korkie in hostage series Captive, produced by Doug Liman for Netflix.

-Al has voiced film trailers for T2 Trainspotting; Dunkirk (2017 Film); video games Assassin's Creed and is a brand voice for many companies including.
+Al has voiced film trailers, video games and was a brand voice for many companies.